Songonge/CognoRise-Infotech/Netflix Project/Netflix Content Analysis.md

   4. Delete unneeded columns
   5. Split columns appropriately where necessary

-* **Data Analysis In Excel**
+* **Data Analysis In Power BI**
-  1. Utilize Excel's built-in features like pivot tables and charts to analyze content data.
+  1. Utilize Power BI's built-in features to analyze content data.
   2. Identify customers’ preferences.
   3. Identify trends by visualizing data through simple charts and graphs.

 * **Dashboard Development**
-  1. Create an Excel-based dashboard to provide an overview of content.
+  1. Create an interactive Power BI dashboard to provide an overview of content.
   2. Include key metrics and charts to monitor watched trends by type, country, and content category.

 * **Data Analysis and Visualization**
-The analysis was performed in Excel.
+The analysis was performed in Power BI.
 To do so,
-*	I created Pivot tables using data from each field.
-This helped me summarize data by category and obtain simple tables that will be used to create visuals.
+*	I used tables to create visuals.
 *	I created several charts such as Bar charts, Line charts, a pie chart, a Map, and Stacked Bar charts.
 *	After creating all the charts, I combined them in a dashboard as shown in Figure 1.